• Skip to primary navigation

 So how did the federal government get involved in this scientific breakthrough, and what was its role?

-First, some background: Gene mapping, in one form or another, goes back to 1911 when researches figured out that color blindness in humans has a connection to the X chromosome.
+First, some background: Gene mapping, in one form or another, goes back to 1911 when researchers figured out that color blindness in humans has a connection to the X chromosome.
 A major breakthrough came in 1953 when a pair of scientists (one in America, the other in Britain) published a paper describing the structure of DNA, the molecule that contains human genes.

 There were steady advances in understanding genetic structure.
 But something was missing: a complete map of human genes, which is called a genome.
 (Bit of scientific background: Every person’s genetic makeup is different, but only in the tiniest ways.
 Depending on who’s doing the counting, every person in the world shares between 99.5 and 99.9 percent of the same genes.
 These tiny variations determine the gender, height, skin color, body type, and propensity to disease of the individual.
 So if you have a map of one person’s genes, you can compare it with others.)